idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step14_advanced_examples.md

 ### Mesh Biasing

 Mesh biasing applies non-uniform meshing subintervals within a specific region.
 For example, a fuel pin may generally require an axial meshing size of 5 cm, but at the very top and bottom of the active fuel zone where the power shape has a larger gradient, the user may require finer grids.
-This is possible using mesh biasing parameters available in AdvancedExtruderGenerator.
+This is possible using mesh biasing parameters available in [AdvancedExtruderGenerator.md].

 !media tutorial04_meshing/aeg_ax_bias.png
        id=tutorial04-aeg_ax_bias